 Fathom’s emphasis on impact tourism, in other words, helping locals with day to day work across a range of projects, has been integral in gaining approval.
 Guests will be restricted to 12 types of approved activity during their visit to Cuba, including Humanitarian work.

 Carnival Corporation chief executive, Arnold Donald, believes Fathom will offer a highly rewarding experience.
 "This is a historic opportunity, and we know there is pent-up demand amongst Americans who want to experience Cuba.
 We believe there is no better way to experience so much of Cuba in seven days.
 Everyone who sails with us with Fathom to Cuba will have a very special, rewarding and enriching experience with our Fathom brand."

 With Key West, Florida, located just 90 miles north of Cuba, many cruise ships could be heading to Cuba sooner than you think.
 It has certainly been one of the most popular destinations on people’s lips over the last few years and it is worth keeping an eye on the travel embargo.

 By providing the latest news, statistics and opinion from across the cruise industry, we ensure you are able to gain a better understanding and maximise the possibility of securing bookings.
 If you love cruising and have considered running your own business, why not consider the Cruise Franchise?
 With the backing of our parent company, Fred.\ Olsen Travel, we can offer extensive training and continuous support to ensure you enjoy every success.

 Our friendly and knowledgeable team are ready to answer any questions you may have.
-For more information, contact us via the freephone number above or complete the online enquiry form.
+For more information, contact us via the number above or complete an Online Enquiry Form.